-A lot of businesses decide to start a collaboration with an external Ruby on Rails development team.
+A lot of businesses decide to start a collaboration with an external Ruby on Rails consulting.
 As using remote support is becoming more and more popular in different businesses, it is crucial for stakeholders to understand both the opportunities and the potential risks of such an approach, and to be able to verify the skill and experience level of a software development agency.

 A Single Developer is Not the Same as an Agency

 When hiring an external Ruby on Rails development team, you may not realise that you aren’t just getting people who will build your product.
 You’re not only hiring people – you’re also tapping into the whole organisation behind them, their shared knowledge, and the processes developed collectively by the company.
 That’s a lot of value for both your product and your company.

 When working with an agency, pay attention to their processes.
 Do this for two reasons.
 Firstly, you want to make sure they know what they’re doing, and they are well-organised.
 Secondly, if you’re a startup, or you have just embarked on your business journey, you can learn a lot from a mature company and pick up their tools and processes instead of reinventing the wheel.

 A professional external development team should be Agile.
 Don’t worry about applying the methodology to the letter, but you should see clearly defined practices that align with the Agile ideology.
 Next is communication, which can make or break a good business relationship.
 Plenty of communication channels should be available to you so that you can reach your development team whenever you need to.
 Slack, Google Hangouts, email and a regular meeting schedule are the basics.

 At Netguru, we strive to be completely transparent with clients.
 We share our style guide, our internal documentation, and code review practices, because we believe in sharing our knowledge and building trust.
 Just because another company doesn’t do the same doesn’t mean they are doing something wrong – you simply have to ask about the processes and practices when choosing an agency and make sure you’re comfortable with how they do things.